-My article in Sociology of Sport Journal, written with Madeleine Pape (University of Wisconsin-Madison), is now available online ahead of print.
+My article in Sociology of Sport Journal, written with Madeleine Pape (University of Wisconsin-Madison), is now available online.
 The full text is available here.
 We had previously presented an earlier version at an annual meeting of the North American Society for the Sociology.

 Dilemmas of Gender and Global Sports Governance: An Invitation to Southern Theory